aarondsimpson/Dunk_Vision/README.md

 - Switch between half-court view and full-court view at load
 - Light mode v dark mode with different court designs for courtside use
 - Load files from third-party cloud storage, like OneDrive.
+- Add load screen for aesthetics and to address factors like player profiles and light or dark mode before entering

 # Use Cases
 - Coaches